Methylphenidate (Ritalin | Concerta)- Mechanism of Action, Side Effects and Dosing

-- The immediate-release component leads to the the first peak plasma concentration about 1–2 h following the ingestion
+- The immediate-release component leads to the first peak plasma concentration about 1–2 h following the ingestion.

-- The slow-release component leads to the the second peak plasma concentration about 7 h following the ingestion.
+- The slow-release component leads to a second peak plasma concentration about 7 h following the ingestion.

 - Available in doses of 18 mg, 27 mg, 36 mg, and 54 mg.